RitaMwas/alx-low_level_programming/0x14-bit_manipulation/README.md

 * You are not allowed to use arrays
 * You are not allowed to use malloc
 * You are not allowed to use the % or / operators
+## 2-get\_bit.c
+A function that returns the value of a bit at a given index
+* where index is the index, starting from 0 of the bit you want to get
+* Returns: the value of the bit at index index or -1 if an error occured